Fork me on GitHub

 kubernetes_labels[{"*": "*"}][]

-database_labels[{"*": "*"}][]
+db_labels[{"*": "*"}][]

 Role v6 introduced a new field kubernetes_resources that allows fine-grained control over Kubernetes resources.
 See Kubernetes RBAC for more details.

-RBAC for hosts
+RBAC for infrastructure resources

 Consider the following use case: